-\subsection{Comparison with HDR illumination map}
+\subsection{Comparison with HDR Illumination Map}

-The efficacy of our learned illumination descriptor is compared with the HDR illumination representation within our framework.
-Specifically, we learn an encoder-decoder based neural network to map the given background image to its corresponding panoramic HDR illumination map.
+The efficacy of our learned illumination descriptor is compared with the HDR illumination map for light estimation.
+Specifically, we train an encoder-decoder based neural network to map the background image to its corresponding panoramic HDR illumination map.
 We train this network until its loss converges.
 Then, we use it to estimate the HDR panoramic image from the background image.
-The estimated HDR image is further used as part of our neural rendering framework.
-The rendered images are compared against those generated using our learned illumination descriptor, which is reported in \cref{tab:ablations}.
-Note that our learned illumination descriptors achieve significantly better performance compared to the estimated HDR images.
+The estimated HDR image is further used as part of our Neural Rendering Framework.
+The rendered images are compared against those generated using our learned illumination descriptor, which is reported in Tab.~\ref{tab:ablations}.
+Note that our learned illumination descriptors achieve obviously better performance compared to the estimated HDR images.
 In fact, it is very difficult to accurately estimate the HDR illumination map from the background image due to its huge amount of parameters.